-What Do Computers Think of Hemingway?
+What do Computers think of Hemingway?

-Hemingway.JPGWhat do Computers think of Hemingway?
+What do Computers think of Hemingway?

 Part 2 on Successful Literary Style